Allium textile

 Allium textile (prairie onion or textile onion) is a common species of wild onion found in the central part of North America.

 Description

 A. textile produces egg-shaped bulbs up to 2.5 cm long.
 There are no rhizomes.
 Scapes are round in cross-section, up to 40 cm tall.
 Flowers are bell-shaped or urn-shaped, about 6 mm in diameter; tepals white or pink with reddish-brown midribs; pollen and anthers yellow.

 Taxonomy

+In 1827 George Don described a new species in the genus Allium, however he named it Allium reticulatum, a name that had already been used in 1819 by Jan Svatopluk Presl and Carl Borivoj Presl.
+In 1913 the botanists Aven Nelson and James Francis Macbride published Allium textile as the new name for the species.
+Together with its genus it is classified in the Amaryllidaceae family.
 A. textile is placed within section Amerallium, subgenus Amerallium.